-Enjoy.
-Don’t forget to find me on Instagram for daily bilingual parenting tips and Spanish resources!
+And remember to connect with me on Instagram for daily bilingual parenting tips and a wealth of Spanish resources!
+Together, we’ll unlock the full potential of bilingualism for our children.

 A little background first